uhellstr/oracle-f1-stats-db/README.md

 ## How to run provided python code.

-I recommaned you install Python Ananconda for you user.
+I recommaned you install Python Ananconda for you operating system user.
+This makes it easier to install correct python libraries and run jupyter notebooks.
 You also need a working instant client version installed and you have verified you can connect to the Oracle DB where you installed the Formula 1 schemas

 After succesfull installation install the following packages: